 6. Not everyone responds the same to every essential oil.

-Just as each person is unique, so too are our reactions to essential oils.
-Allergy, sensitivity, health conditions, and cultural values all play a role in the way essential oils affect an individual.
+Just as each person is unique, so too are our reactions to these powerful oils.
+Allergy, sensitivity, health conditions, and cultural values all play a role in the way they affect an individual.
 As scent is processed in the same regions of the brain as memory, even memories can impact one’s experience with an essential oil.
 There is simply not one universal response to each essential oil.

 7. Know your species and chemotypes.